TheCaizer/COMP6771_Assignment1/README.md

 ## Change Log

-* 02/06: Couple of quick tweaks from initial feedback, see git commits
-* 04/06: Removing a confusing work to play example
-* 13/06: Added FAQ at bottom to answer question about lexicon file path

 ## Overview

-In Week 2 we are learning about C++ libraries, and this assignment is your chance to practice those skills.
+In Week 2 we are learning about C++ libraries, and this assignment is your chance to practise those skills.

 Now that you’ve been introduced to the C++ standard library, it’s time to put that knowledge to use.